 Please note: Students must be physically located in Virginia and have access to a private space with a secure internet connection at the time of receiving virtual services.
 Students located outside of Virginia may still be supported with a case management appointment in order to try to connect you with a provider in your area.

 Step 3: After completing an intake, the clinician you meet with will discuss next steps.
 Options for support may include:

 - Individual therapy services at CAPS.
 We offer this in-person and virtually.

 - Participation in other services offered through CAPS including group therapy, virtual skills-based workshops, online self-help, and/or psychiatry.

-- Referrals to off-campus treatment in which case your clinician will help you find appropriate, affordable, and accessible treatment provider(s).
+- Referrals to off-campus treatment– in which case your clinician will help you find appropriate, affordable, and accessible treatment provider(s).

+CAPS provides training for doctoral-level interns and externs, so you may work with a clinician who is under the supervision of a licensed clinical staff member at CAPS.
 We are glad that you are exploring options for assistance.
 Please contact us if you have any additional questions or concerns.